folbricht/desync/README.md

 ## Reading and writing tar streams

 In addition to packing local filesystem trees into catar archives, it is possible to read a tar archive stream.
 Various tar formats such as GNU and BSD tar are supported.
 See [https://golang.org/pkg/archive/tar/](https://golang.org/pkg/archive/tar/) for details on supported formats.
 When reading from tar archives, the content is no re-ordered and written to the catar in the same order.
 This may create output files that are different when comparing to using the local filesystem as input since the order depends entirely on how the tar file is created.
+Since the catar format does not support hardlinks, the input tar stream needs to follow hardlinks for desync to process them correctly.
+See the `--hard-dereference` option in the tar utility.

 catar archives can also be extracted to GNU tar archive streams.
 All files in the output stream are ordered the same as in the catar.